Northern viscacha: Behaviour

 The northern viscacha is a herbivore and feeds on a variety of plant material, including grasses, roots, and seeds.
 Breeding usually takes place during October and November.
 A litter usually consists of a single pup born after a gestation period around 140 days.
 The young is weaned when about 8 weeks old.

 It is preyed on by the Andean mountain cat (Leopardus jacobitus), the colocolo (Leopardus colocolo), and the culpeo (Lycalopex culpaeus) in high-altitude desert regions.
 The northern viscacha is more often found on larger, steeper portions of cliffs.
 This preference is probably driven by a need to avoid predators, as land-based carnivores are more easily evaded on a steep slope.
 It rarely ventures far from rocks, as these provide a means of escaping from both aerial and terrestrial predators.
+The northern viscacha rarely has more than 50 yards of open ground between its colony and water.

+Northern viscachas are gregarious and communicate using warning whistles.
+Vicuna will search for threats upon hearing the northern viscacha's whistle.
+The bolivian big-eared mouse will sun and feed alongside northern viscachas on occasion.

 Status

 The northern viscacha is common within suitable habitat in its range.
-The population size is relatively stable, and although it is hunted locally for food, no other significant threats have been identified, so the IUCN lists the species as being of Least Concern in its Red List of Threatened Species.
+The population size is relatively stable.
+Although it is hunted locally for food, no other significant threats have been identified; as such, the IUCN lists the species as being of Least Concern in its Red List of Threatened Species.